 There's not much point building a new car that offers three different electrified power trains for the first time ever if you're not going to make the most of every facet of its design.
 This is why Hyundai has gone to great lengths with the IONIQ to come up with a shape that has a drag coefficient of just 0.24.
 That makes this one of the most slippery shapes ever for a car as it cuts through the air, which helps reduce energy use and noise.
 Recent design revisions include a smarter front grille and updated bumper styling.

 And inside?
 Well, inside this Hyundai, it doesn't feel futuristic.
 It's not that it's dull in the cabin: it's just that it's not trying to be too clever for its own good.
 We like that.
 What you get is a dash that bears a strong resemblance to the Korean company's other models such as the i30 and Tuscon.
 That's a very good thing as it's clear and made from excellent materials.
 There are hints, though, at what lies under the bonnet, such as the battery indicator gauge on the left-hand side of the main 7-inch instrument display.
 It tells you how economically you're driving and whether or not you are using energy reserves or topping them up.
 In the centre is a simple to read speedo, while on the right is a configurable screen for information such as doors left open and water temperature.
 A dash highlight is a now-larger 10.25-inch colour touchscreen, which includes Tom Tom navigation.
-Both IONIQ Hybrid models get a 443-litre boot.
+There's a smaller boot that you'd get in the standard hybrid version, the PHEV's luggage capacity rated at 341-litres.

 Market and Model